External Quantum Computing (University of Cambridge)

 The curriculum follows the standard arc of a university-level introduction: it begins with the mathematics of qubits and quantum states, builds up to quantum circuits and the mechanics of measurement, introduces entanglement and its consequences, and then covers the major quantum algorithms that motivate the field.
 Shor’s algorithm and Grover’s algorithm receive serious treatment, with the mathematical reasoning developed rather than just the high-level story.
 Quantum cryptography, including the BB84 protocol and its security argument, is covered as a concrete application of quantum information principles.

 Cambridge lecture notes are notable for their precision and depth relative to MOOC-style courses.
 The writing is dense and rewards careful reading.
-For a self-directed learner who wants to understand the subject properly rather than pick up a surface-level familiarity, working through these notes alongside the lecture videos is a highly effective approach.
-The materials are updated for each academic year and reflect the current state of a well-maintained undergraduate curriculum.
+For a self-directed learner who wants to understand the subject properly rather than pick up a surface-level familiarity, working through these notes is a highly effective approach.
+The course pages are updated for each academic year and reflect the current state of a well-maintained undergraduate curriculum.

 What you’ll learn